 “One of the first classes I went to at the end of August, I walked in and a kid that I had taught in Sunday school was in there,” Woods said.

-Woods added that the transition into a catering business has been smooth due to the eatery having some previous catering clients.
+Woods added that the transition into a catering business has been smooth due to being able to get quick catering equipment hire and the eatery having some previous catering clients.
 That aspect of the restaurant had become much more popular in recent months.